 Filling in these documents, is an on-going process involving discussion and agreement between the learner and their centre assessor.
 The learner should fill in and keep the CAR while working towards their qualification.
 A centre assessor may help the learner complete the CAR if necessary.
-It may be viewed by the centre's internal quality assurance personnel and OCR external verifier for sampling purposes as part of the quality assurance process.
+It may be viewed by the centre's internal quality assurance personnel and OCR External Quality Assurer (EQA) for sampling purposes as part of the quality assurance process.